istio/istio.io/content/blog/2018/egress-tcp/index.md

 ## Bookinfo sample application with external ratings database

-First, you set up a MySQL database instance to hold book ratings data, outside of your Kubernetes cluster.
+First, you set up a MySQL database instance to hold book ratings data outside of your Kubernetes cluster.
 Then you modify the [Bookinfo sample application](/docs/examples/bookinfo/) to use your database.

 ### Setting up the database for ratings data